-Beautiful tallit bags is a long-standing tradition to accord honor to articles used for cherished mitzvahs.
+Having a beautiful tallit bag is a long-standing tradition to accord honor to articles used for cherished mitzvahs.
 Just as we house a mezuzah scroll in an attractive mezuzah case, so too do we keep our tallit in an attractive bag.

-Velvet has been the material of choice for tallit bags for many years, but in recent years more and more tallit bag manufacturers are working in wool, linen, raw silk, leather, faux leather, impala and even fur.
+Velvet has been the material of choice for tallit bags for many years, but in recent years more and more tallit bag manufacturers have begun working in wool, linen, raw silk, leather, faux leather, impala and even fur.

 When choosing a tallit bag, keep in mind that inexpensive bags are typically made in East Asia from lower quality materials, and the caliber of the embroidery work is not the same as the higher quality bags we offer.
 These differences may not be very visible on a computer screen, but you can see and feel the difference immediately when you handle the bags.

 In most cases, the safest choice is a velvet, impala or linen tallit bag, and you'll probably want to avoid the lower price ranges.

 Almost all of our velvet, linen and impala tallit bags are available as a tallit bag alone, or for a few more dollars, with a matching tefillin bag.
 Most people will opt for a tallit bag alone for Shabbat use and a tallit/tefillin bag set for weekday use.
 We even have one tallit bag specifically designed for Shabbat.

 Despite the product photos, most tallit bags are approximately the same size.
 A typical tallit bag measures 40 x 31 cm or 16 x 12 inches, which is large enough to fit a tallit up to size 80.
 Our wool and raw silk tallit bags are slightly smaller.
 In most cases, the size is only an issue if you have a very large tallit (size 80 or size 90) or a tallit with a very bulky atara (e.g. Geflochtene or an atara with metallic squares or some Yemenite tallits).